 Neal Stephenson is one of the most popular contemporary American science fiction writers.
 Even though he has been interested in the applications of future technology for nearly his entire life, his work in the science fiction area has explored a lot of new areas.
 His work has been described as cyberpunk, with a marriage of historical fiction, science fiction, and cryptography.
 In addition to his work as a novelist, he also publishes regularly in technology publications, including Wired.

 His unique cyberpunk work creates a dystopian world where low-lives are married with high-tech, creating an interesting dynamic.
 Some of his most popular works include The System of the World, The Confusion, and Cryptonomicon.
 You might want to check out The System of the World for yourself, which is available on Amazon.
+If you like reading sci-fi books, you might want to explore our round-up of the best authors like octavia butler.

 7. Dan Simmons, 1948